CodeWithKoala/koala-port/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m Koala a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m Koala a software engineer, novice web dev, student and a bunch of other impressive titles and buzz words.
     subtitle: >-
       Hi, I'm Koala!
 I'm a passionate software developer with a growing expertise in Python, JavaScript, Lua and web development.
 Over the past